 Both companies get their cattle products from Brazil, and both label their products as grass-fed & pasture-raised.

-Down below I chirp in with a different perspective than Vital Proteins’ on grass-fed beef products from Brazil…
+(Down below I share a perspective from Yale University that’s a little different than Vital Proteins’ regarding grass-fed beef products from Brazil…)

 Bulletproof costs a little more than Vital Proteins

 (Bearing in mind that prices change all the time online of course…)

 In the time I’ve been checking them, Bulletproof Collagen Protein has been running on average 12 cents an ounce more than Vital Proteins on Amazon.

 This comes out to being a little less than 2 bucks per pound more expensive (16 oz. x 12¢ = $1.92).

 This comparison is using their 18 oz. & 20 oz. containers’ regular price (not their Subscribe & Save prices).